tkemza/guipass/README.md

 ~ You can generate your password by:

-1. Clicking on `Generate Password`
+1. Clicking on `Generate` button on GUI

 2. Clicking on **<`ENTER`>** button on your keyboard